UCN-LANY-Systemdevelopment3-solutions/BookStore/README.md

 > As an administrator, I want to be able to add new books to the collection, So there’s stock for customers to purchase from.

 ### Success criteria:
-* That a book is added to a collection of books.
+* That a book is added to the store.
 * That a book only is added if it is in a valid state (i.e., non-negative price, title/author/ISBN is a string longer than one character, etc.)

 ### Suggested tests
-* Make a bookcontainer that contains at least three different books with the following attributes: ISBN (string), title(text), author (text), price (positive number), number on stock (zero, or positive)
+* Make a store that contains at least three different books with the following attributes: ISBN (string), title(text), author (text), price (positive number), number on stock (zero, or positive)
-* Add a book to the bookcontainer and retrieve it again using the ISBN number.
 * Add a book with invalid values (ISBN/Title/etc.) and make sure the collection throws an ArgumentException

 #### Note
 Remember to encapsulate your data.
 Don’t make an inner List<Book> public.
 Instead create methods on the BookContainer for Adding, Removing and searching the inner collection as necessary.

-Use the test first coding technique to ensure simple design according to the acceptance tests

 ---